kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 8. Unary Operators

-Unary operators MUST be attached to their operand.
+* MUST be attached to the operand.

 #### &#10006; Incorrect